The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Jl FilpoC

-Unfortunately, the section of EA 39 bearing the text Ia-u-du isn’t in great condition, leaving the question open to debate.
+Unfortunately, the section of EA 39 bearing the text Ia-u-du isn’t in ideal condition, leaving the question open to debate.
 Since Jastrow’s work, Norwegian linguist Jørgen Knudtzon’s analysis, categorization and translation of the Amarna Letters has been the go-to standard, particularly his two-volume work Die El-Amarna-Tafeln (1907 and 1915).
-Knudtzon translated this word differently, as “s[u]-u-du,” choosing to identify it apparently with a Syrian fortress called Sudu.
+Knudtzon, for his part, translated this word differently, as “s[u]-u-du”—positing it as a Syrian fortress called Sudu.

-Nevertheless, the translation Ia-u-du remains an intriguing possibility, with biblical justification for such a northern Judahite link.
+Nevertheless, the translation Ia-u-du remains an intriguing possibility.
 And it’s not the only such biblical link identified by Jastrow: He further highlighted two clan names mentioned in the Amarna correspondence, Milkil and Habiri, identifying them as two clans of the tribe of Asher, Malkiel and Heber (Genesis 46:17; Numbers 26:45; 1 Chronicles 7:31).
-This pair was mentioned together in correspondence from the Canaanite leader of Jerusalem, Abdi-Heba, to the pharaoh.
+These names were mentioned together in correspondence from the Canaanite leader of Jerusalem, Abdi-Heba, to the pharaoh.